 Time differences

-Having a different time zone than your outsourcing team can lead to communication blockers.
-Divided by time zones, it may be hard for you to establish real-time communication or schedule critical team meetings to catch up on the project’s progress.
+Having a different time zone than your outsourced team can lead to communication blockers.
+Divided by time zones, it may be hard for you to establish real-time communication or schedule critical team meetings to catch up on the project's progress.

 However, the time zone obstacle can be overcome by applying calibrated processes.
 A healthy dose of planning and cloud collaboration tools will help strike a balance between time zones.
 We also recommend choosing a vendor with a single shift that overlaps with yours (+5 to +10 hours) to facilitate real-time collaboration.